yee-yong/move-and-scale/README.md

 You can pick a profile picture from your Photo Library or capture with your camera, then move and scale it until you find the best fit.

-This Swift app implements a UIImageVIew within a UIScrollView, and involves cropping and scaling methods.
+This Swift app implements a UIImageView within a UIScrollView, and involves cropping and scaling functions.

 The following GIF demo show the user signed in, a photo is picked, then moved and scaled.
 Later the photo is removed and replaced by a placeholder photo.